yesnomore/LDAP-Library/README.md

 Here a [guide](http://www.userbooster.de/en/support/feature-articles/openldap-for-windows-installation.aspx) to the installation.
 I suggest to install with the MDB (Memory Mapped Database) option.

+The *ReadOnlyUser* already exist in the LDAP localhost test enviroment, the *WriteUser* not.
+Either will be instantiate in the tests.

 Init of the Library
 -------------
 Here's how to init the library with all the parameters and with another simplest constructor with only the needed parameters.
 The optional parameters in this case will be inizialized with the default values.